 For SME financing, the Bank maintains cooperation with other institutions, including the National Agricultural Fund and the Bulgarian Export Insurance Agency.
-Through various financing schemes, Fibank also actively supports beneficiary companies under programs for the utilization of funds from European structural and cohesion funds, including in relation to the programming period 2014-2020.
+Through various financing schemes, Fibank also actively supports beneficiary companies under programs for the utilization of funds from European structural and cohesion funds.